tomexlol/simplevideocombiner/README.md

 ## How to Install
 Windows: [Download the .exe](https://github.com/tomexlol/simplevideocombiner/releases/download/v1.0.0/svc.exe) and run it, no install needed.

-**IMPORTANT**: For "Add Clip Number" and "Add File Name" options to work, you need to install [ImageMagick](https://imagemagick.org/archive/binaries/ImageMagick-7.1.0-62-Q16-HDRI-x64-dll.exe) on the default directory - this file needs to be present here: C:\Program Files\ImageMagick-7.1.0-Q16-HDRI\magick.exe
+**IMPORTANT**: For "Add Clip Number" and "Add File Name" options to work on Windows, you need to install [ImageMagick](https://imagemagick.org/archive/binaries/ImageMagick-7.1.0-62-Q16-HDRI-x64-dll.exe) on the default directory - this file needs to be present here: C:\Program Files\ImageMagick-7.1.0-Q16-HDRI\magick.exe

 If you dont have this the program will just crash if you check these options.
 Leave everything unchecked.

-Linux: Download the executable and run it, no install needed.
+Linux: [Download the executable](https://github.com/tomexlol/simplevideocombiner/releases/download/v1.0.0-linux/svc) and run it, no install needed.
 You can run svc.py from this source if you don't trust me.